kapilmogre1998/Card-memory-game/README.md

 1. Clone the repository.
 2. Navigate to the project directory.
 3. Run `npm install` to install the dependencies.
-4. Start the game with `npm start`.
+4. Start the game with `npm run dev`.

 ## Usage